-This residency project, initiated by the Conseil québécois des arts médiatiques (CQAM) in collaboration with SAT and VYV, allows an artist or a collective of artists in digital arts to create an immersive creation, which will be presented in the Satosphere.
+This residency project, initiated by the Conseil québécois des arts médiatiques (CQAM) in collaboration with SAT and VYV, allows an artist or a collective of artists in digital arts to create an immersive creation, which will presented in the Satosphere.

 Le désert mauve, a duo of Gabrielle Harnois-Blouin and Charline Dally, works with soft audiovisual synthesis offering sensitive experiences.
 It keeps oscillating between fluid landscapes, infinite views and microscopic dances.
 They develop slow and subtle progressions that soften a notion of time.
 Choosing the space between the thoughts to discern flickers on the skin, feeling an unfolding movement and capture the void.
 Le désert mauve is a suspended space to float above some possible islands.